 End with a Call-to-Action

 Here is what every successful marketer knows: if you don’t ask, people won’t react.
 Remember about the attention span and the world of constant distractions we live in?
-This is exactly why call-to-action are needed.
+This is exactly why call-to-action is needed.

 Even if someone enjoyed your video, there is a chance they would simply forget to give it a thumbs up or subscribe to your channel.
 So, it’s up to you to remind them.
 You’ve worked hard to create this video and provide value for the viewers, so there is no reason to be shy about asking for a little love in return.